GrammaTech/gtirb-vscode/README.md

-# GTIRB Loader
+# GTIRB GUI

-Heavily documented sample code for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide
+A VSCode extension for viewing and navigation GTIRB, Grammatech's IR for Binaries.

 ## Functionality

-This extension will load a GTIRB (Grammatech IR for Binaries) file and display an assembly file listing of the file contents.
+This extension will load a GTIRB file and display an assembly file listing of the file contents.

 ## Running the Sample